-Additionally, nowadays most resume experts consider a career objective to be a waste of space on your resume.
-In theory, the purpose of a career objective is to show that your interests align with those of the company you’re applying to and that your goal is to work for them thus benefitting their organization.
-But this is already demonstrated, by the mere fact that you’re applying in the first place.
+Additionally, nowadays, most resume experts consider a career objective to be a waste of space on your resume.
+In theory, the purpose of a career objective is to show that your interests align with those of the company you’re applying to and that your goal is to work for them, thus benefitting their organization.
+But this is already demonstrated by the mere fact that you’re applying in the first place.
 This ultimately renders you’re your career objective redundant – redundancy is a big no-no on a resume!
-By following my advice, you won’t only be removing a redundant section from your resume, but you’ll be replacing it with something far more effective.
+By following my advice, you won’t only be removing an unnecessary section from your resume, but you’ll be replacing it with something far more effective.

 How to write a Professional Profile

 A professional profile is a short introductory paragraph that highlights your key strengths, skills, and areas of expertise.
 It should be no more than 3–4 sentences long.
 You want to create an impactful paragraph that markets your unique skill set – it is your 30-second elevator pitch.

 The purpose of this paragraph is that (as is often the case) if the hiring manager only reads your resume for a few seconds, they will instantly be impressed.
 Incorporate three key selling points: your degree and major, any relevant experience you have, any key skills you have developed.
 Make sure you outline your ambition to perform within the given industry.
 Include any achievements, use industry buzz words central to you’re the job being advertised, and use inspiring, active language.
 Keep it concise, cut unnecessary language usage, consider it your “headline.”

 I’ve worked with students, college grads, and young professionals that have been told to incorporate any and all professional experience they have on their resume, even the baby-sitting jobs they did during high school.
 They were told to extract the key skills from these jobs and apply these in their new resume – this is wrong.